KohaILS/koha-manual-zh-cn/source/ILL_requests.rst

 Viewing ILL requests
 ------------------------

-From the main ILL requests screen you can see all of your ILL requests.
-You can also click on the ‘View requests’ button at any time.
+From the main ILL requests screen you can view, filter and sort your ILL requests.
+You can can also click on the ‘List requests’ button at any time to return to this list.

 |image1435|

-There is a large amount of data available in the Requests table so it is advisable to make use of column visibility to view only the information you need.
+There is a large amount of data available in the Requests table so it is advisable to make use of :ref:`'Column settings'<column-settings-label>` section of the Administration module (table id: ill-requests) to view only the information you need.
 The first half of the table displays data related to the ILL item itself such as title, volume, page numbers.

-     **Note**

-     -  You can customize the columns of this table in the :ref:`'Table settings'<column-settings-label>` section of the Administration module (table id: ill-requests).

 |image1436|